renoqiu/renoqiu.github.io/source/_posts/2013-07-31-create-a-vpn-on-ec2.markdown

 	- client.crt
 	- client.key
 	- ta.key
-3. Create a folder on you Desktop, with name like ```myvpn```
+3. Create a folder on you Desktop, with name of your choice such as:  ```myvpn```
-4. Put all above 4 files into the foler
+4. Put all above 4 files into the folder
 5. Create a text file named: ```config.ovpn```, PS: change ```111.111.111.111``` to your server's ip address.

 {% codeblock Configure client %}